Blendify/blender-manual/trunk/blender_docs/manual/render/workbench/options.rst

 Options
 *******

-Shading options can be set in the :menuselection:`Properties --> Render --> Options`.
+Shading options can be set in the :menuselection:`Properties --> Render --> Options` panel.

 Backface Culling
    Use backface culling to hide backsides of faces.